Private Herbert John Mcilrath

 HOME LIFE

-He died in April 1962 and is commemorated at Mount Thompson Memorial Gardens and Crematorium, Holland Park, Brisbane City, Columbarium 12, Section 9
+Herbert died on the 11th August 1962 in Murwillumbah and is commemorated at Mount Thompson Memorial Gardens and Crematorium, Holland Park, Brisbane City, Columbarium 12, Section 9

 If you have any additional information about this individual, we invite you to email us at rsl@msmc.org.au.